Lydenburg

-Lydenburg, officially known as Mashishing, is a town in Thaba Chweu Local Municipality, on the Mpumalanga highveld, South Africa.
+Lydenburg, also known as Mashishing, is a town in Thaba Chweu Local Municipality, on the Mpumalanga highveld, South Africa.
 It is situated on the Sterkspruit/Dorps River tributary of the Lepelle River at the summit of the Long Tom Pass.
 It has a long, rich history, ranging from AD 500 to the present.
 The name is derived from the Dutch Lijdenburg, or "Town of Suffering", and is named for the experiences of the white settlers.
 In Northern Sotho, Mashishing means "long green grass."
 Lydenburg has become the centre of the South African fly-fishing industry and is an agricultural, tourism and mining hub.

 History

+Ancient history

+The area surrounding present day Lydenburg has a long history of human occupation.
+Rock paintings in surrounding areas point to early Khoe-San hunter-gather groups living on the land.

 Lydenburg Heads

 Dating back to AD 500, the earliest known forms of African Iron Age sculpture below the equator, known as the Lydenburg heads were found in the area.
 The seven earthenware sculptures of heads and other pottery from the site are intricately decorated and may have been used for ceremonial or initiation purposes.
 However, this is speculative as there is little we know today about the people who made these sculptures.
 Their existence nevertheless points to Lydenburg's remarkable heritage.